Best fridge magnet toys for fun while you cook

 This can really keep your child busy for a while while you cook.

-Xylolin is a brand that copies many toys, such as wooden marble runs and building blocks.
-But they do it themselves with quality.
+Xylolin is a brand that has a lot toys copies, such as wooden marble runs and building blocks.
+But they do it with quality.

 The plates come off a bit easily (picking), especially when they are wet (drool).
 So don't expect them to last through their entire toddlerhood.